monzo/progression-framework/frameworks/engineering/devops.md

           - "Contributes to maintaining the Assetz culture in the wider company"
           - "Encourages and supports other engineers to achieve outstanding results"
           - "Bootstraps new teams"
-      - level: 6
-        criteria:
-          - "Helps groups of squads work together more effectively"
-          - "Starts things that they cannot finish by themselves"
-          - "Delegates to make better use of their time"
   - name: "influence"
     title: "✨ Influence"
     content: